jakubtomsu/jakubtomsu.github.io/content/_index.md

 I use [Odin](https://odin-lang.org) and occasionally C/C++/ISPC for most of my personal projects.

 ## Solar Storm
-Currently I'm working on [Solar Storm](https://jakubtomsu.github.io/solarstorm), a retro artillery game set in space.
+Currently I'm working on a sci-fi artillery game [Solar Storm](https://jakubtomsu.github.io/solarstorm).

 ### Where you can find me
 - [itch.io](https://jakubtomsu.itch.io/)